Things to remember

 - Person-to-person contact:

-- People are at greatest risk when they have direct contact with or are within 6 feet of a person with COVID-19.
+People are at greatest risk when they have direct contact with or spend time near a person while they are infectious with COVID-19.
+Read more about what counts as close contact.

 Although much less common, COVID-19 can also spread through airborne transmission or direct contact with infected surfaces or objects.